 What is accepted at the compost site?

-A compost site is provided for city residents as well as residents of the Cities of Sauk Rapids, St. Cloud and Waite Park and LeSauk Township.
+A compost site is provided for city residents as well as residents of the city of St. Cloud, and LeSauk Township.
 Items accepted are: leaves, grass clippings and brush three inches or less in diameter.
 Also, compost may be taken if you bring your own containers.
 To find out costs and more information, please click on the compost site link above.

 Can I burn my yard waste?